Premiership of Henry McLeish

 Henry McLeish's term as first minister of Scotland began on 26 October 2000 when he was formally sworn into office at the Court of Session.
 It followed the death of Donald Dewar.
-McLeish served as the second First Minister and his premiership is the shortest of any officeholder.
-His term was dominated by his financial scandal dubbed as Officegate.
+McLeish served as the second First Minister, and his premiership is the shortest of any officeholder.
+His term was dominated by his financial scandal, known as Officegate.
 The scandal resulted in McLeish's resignation on 8 November 2001.

 McLeish entered office amid the mourning of his predecessor's death.
 As First Minister, he oversaw the introduction of free personal care for the elderly and initiated the Scottish Executive's response to the September 11 attacks in New York City.
-He also implemented the McCrone Agreement for education teachers in Scotland.
+He also implemented the McCrone Agreement for teachers in Scotland.
 McLeish managed several task forces designed to improve the competitiveness of Scottish industry, especially the PILOT project for Scottish oil and gas supply chains.

 In his final months in office, McLeish was in a scandal involving allegations he sub-let part of his tax-subsidised Westminster constituency office without it having been registered in the register of interests kept in the Parliamentary office.
 Though McLeish could not have personally benefited financially from the oversight, he undertook to repay the £36,000 rental income.
 He resigned on 8 November 2001, having served only 1 year, 12 days.